kaakaa/pflenker.github.io/_drafts/grow-your-team-with-staff-liquidity.md

 | **Enough experts**        |   Green Zone          | Green Zone
 | **Not Enough Experts**    |   Yellow Zone         | Red Zone
 | **No Experts**            |   Orange Zone         | Red Zone

+## The Green Zone: Nothing to do Here!
+Areas in which we have at least three experts are considered the Green Zone.
+The risk for bottlenecks is low, so is the so-called truck factor, which indicates how messed up your project is, should a key person be run over by a truck (You can also call it the Lottery Factor, in which case it would indicate the risk if a key person wins the lottery and leaves the company).

+## Yellow and Orange Zones: Build Up Those Experts!
+The Yellow Zone has less than three experts, the Orange Zone has no expert at all.
+On the other hand, there are enough people interested in becoming experts to fill those gaps.
+All we have to do is make room for learning - depending on the zone, people will either learn from existing experts, or need to get some external training or learning to become an expert in the area.
+We will look into how to make room for learning below.

+Generally speaking, the Orange Zone should be tackled first, since having no experts for a certain area is generally worse than having not enough experts.

+## Red Zone: Houston, We Have a Problem
+The highest risk for any team is a red zone, where experts are needed, but not enough people are willing or able to fill in this role.
+For all practical reasons it doesn't matter whether or not we already have one or two experts for the area - the stress that lands on their shoulders by being the bottleneck all the time will soon drive them away.

+It's important to fill these gaps as quickly as possible, and if really no one in the team volunteers to step up and fill the gap, there is no other choice but to look for help from outside of the team.

+# How to Make it Happen
+The previous steps of this assessment has resulted in a prioritized list of areas that need improvement.
+Now, how do we best build up experts in the area that we need?

+Teams usually make the mistake of letting Seniors do the stuff they are experts in.
+After all, they are the ones who are most efficient in solving the issue!
+While this might be true, this also prevents the learning and knowledge sharing that needs to happen.

+So instead, by default, every aspiring expert should try to get their hands on an issue of their future area of expertise.
+They should work with it as best as they can, and rely on feedback from existing experts to learn.

+In the beginning, Pair Programming between experts and learners helps establishing a baseline of knowledge within the learner.
+Once both the learner and the expert are confident enough, the learner can start working on their own (depending, of course, on the team's way of working), and frequently pull in the expert for opinions.

+Another piece of advise is to see features as learning opportunities instead of some work that needs to be ticket off some To Do List.
+That way, items which are already done and shipped can still be passed to the expert for review.
+This doesn't block the release of said feature, and it's obviously not the goal to introduce late changes to the code, but it creates an opportunity for the expert to share more knowledge with the learner.